Damages but no injuries reported by cyclone, says minister | Kathimerini

 Damages but no injuries reported by cyclone, says minister

-Some damages were reported in western Greece as a result of the rare Mediterranean cyclone that has reached the region, but there are no injuries, Deputy Civil Protection Minister Nikos Hardalias said on Friday morning, after a meeting at the ministry.
+Some damages were reported in western Greece as a result of the rare Mediterranean cyclone that has hit the region, but there were no injuries, Deputy Civil Protection Minister Nikos Hardalias said on Friday morning, after a meeting at the ministry.

 He said power outages were recorded on the Ionian islands of Zakynthos, Cephalonia and Ithaca and municipal crews in cooperation with the fire service are working to restore the network.